Pachydermoperiostosis: Diagnosis

 The easiest way to diagnose PDP is when pachydermia, finger clubbing and periostosis of the long bones are present.
 New bone formation under the periosteum can be detected by radiographs of long bones.
 In order diagnose PDP, often other diseases must be excluded.
 For example, to exclude secondary hypertrophic osteoarthropathy, any signs of cardiovascular, pulmonary, hepatic, intestinal and mediastinal diseases must be absent.
 MRI and ultrasound also have characterictic findings.

 Skin biopsy is another way to diagnose PDP.
 However, it is not a very specific method, because other diseases share the same skin alterations with PDP, such as myxedema and hypothyroidism.
 In order to exclude these other diseases, hormonal studies are done.
 For example, thyrotropin and growth hormone levels should be examined to exclude thyroid acropachy and acromegaly.
 However, skin biopsy helps to diagnose PDP in patients without skin manifestations.

 When clubbing is observed, it is helpful to check whether acroosteolysis of distal phalanges of fingers is present.
-This is useful to diagnose PDP, because the combination of clubbing and acroosteolysis is only found in PDP and Cheney’s syndrome.
+This is useful to diagnose PDP, because the combination of clubbing and acroosteolysis is only found in PDP and Cheney's syndrome.

 Biomarkers and mutation analysis

 Since elevated PGE2 levels are correlated with PDP, urinary PGE2 can be a useful biomarker for this disease.
 Additionally, HPGD mutation analyses are relatively cheap and simple and may prove to be useful in early investigation in patients with unexplained clubbing or children presenting PDP-like features.
 Early positive results can prevent expensive and longtime tests at identifying the pathology.

-For the follow-up of PDP disease activity, bone formation markers such as TAP, BAP, BGP, carbodyterminal propeptide of type I procallagen or NTX can play an important role.
+For the follow-up of PDP disease activity, bone formation markers such as TAP, BAP, BGP, carbodyterminal propeptide of type I procollagen or NTX can play an important role.
 Other biomarkers that can be considered are IL-6 and receptor activator of NF-κB ligand (RANKL), which are associated with increased bone resorption in some patients.
 However, further investigation is needed to confirm this use of disease monitoring.

 PGE2 may also be raised in patients with lung cancer and finger clubbing.
 This may be related to raised levels of cyclooxygenase-2, an enzyme involved in the metabolism of prostaglandins.
 A similar association has been noted in cystic fibrosis.